-The patent filing also discusses the need for a distributed set of crawling programs, so that different pages on the Web can be crawled in a timely manner.
+The patent filing also discusses the need for a distributed set of crawling programs, so that different pages on the Web can be crawled on time.

 The patent discusses the role of PageRank in determining crawl prioritization, how PDF and Postscript files may be converted to text files before their content is sent to an indexing program, how known high output sites such as AOL might be crawled quicker than other websites since they can handle the impact of a greater number of crawler visits at one time.

 Inventors: Jeffrey A. Dean.
 Craig Silverstein, Benedict Gomes, and Sanjay Ghemawat

 US Patent 7,305,610

 Filed: August 14, 2000